By Stephen T. Sinatra, M.D., F.A.C.C., F.A.C.N., C.N.S., C.B.T.

 A big reason why going gluten free isn’t all it’s cracked up to be is that many gluten-free foods substitute processed rice and corn for wheat.
 So if you’re munching away on gluten-free crackers and eating bowls of gluten-free pasta, you’re not really doing much for yourself other than to be part of a questionable fad (somewhat like the fat-free fad of the 1990s…you see where I’m going with this).

 The bottom line?
 Unless you really have a problem with gluten, a diet where you’re just substituting gluten-free carbs for gluten-filled ones isn’t going to help you lose weight or improve your health.
-Gluten-free can be a healthy weight loss diet, but only if you cut out the high-glycemic gluten-free carbs, and fill up on fresh fruits and veggies, nuts, seeds, and other healthy PAMM foods.
+Gluten-free can be a healthy weight loss diet, but only if you cut out the high-glycemic gluten-free carbs, and fill up on fresh fruits and veggies, legumes, nuts, seeds, and other healthy PAMM foods.

 Of course, if you have an unexplained illness with bizarre symptoms, you might want to adopt a gluten-free and dairy-free diet, and see if dietary modifications relieve your symptoms.